Skip to main content

 Practical Advice for Teams

-If you are starting a new project in 2025, here is our opinionated advice:
+If you are starting a new project, here is our opinionated advice:

 Pick one framework and commit.
 Do not use Next.js for some pages and Astro for others.
 Pick the one that matches your primary use case and build everything in it.

 Invest in your type definitions.
-Spend extra time on your Zod schemas, database types, and API contracts.
-These are not boilerplate — they are the specification for your entire application.
-Every hour spent on type definitions saves ten hours of debugging.
+Spend deliberate time on your Zod schemas, database types, and API contracts.
+These are not just boilerplate; they describe the boundaries that the rest of the application depends on.

 Use strict mode.
 Set "strict": true in your tsconfig.json and never turn it off.
 The short-term pain of satisfying the type checker prevents the long-term pain of runtime errors.